MediaMath/go-t1/README.md

 	}
 ```

 The authenticators are just `*http.Client` objects that know how to authenticate.
-Currently cookie is provided, and OAuth2 will be supported soon as well.
+Cookie is provided in the package `authenticators/cookie`, and OAuth2 is supported.
+To use OAuth2, use Google's [OAuth2 package](https://github.com/golang/oauth2), with a [MediaMath endpoint](https://github.com/golang/oauth2/blob/master/mediamath/mediamath.go).
+An example is provided in the `testdata/examples` directory.

-Construct a new client, then use the various services on the client to
-access different parts of the MediaMath API.
+Construct a new client, then use the various services on the client to access different parts of the MediaMath API.

 [embedmd]:# (testdata/examples/get_organization/main.go /.*Construct new t1/ /fmt.Printf\("Meta:.*\)/)
 ```go